 Though they’re not quite the same thing, visual design is sometimes used interchangeably with the term visual communication.
 Visual communication as a term often encompasses much more than just digital design and is focused on the communication of a message visually.
-While visual design is specifically focused on the look and feel, visual communication is somewhat less concerned with aesthetics, in favor of the communication aspect of the discipline.
+While a visual designer is specifically focused on the look and feel, a visual communication designer is somewhat less concerned with aesthetics, in favor of the communication aspect of the discipline.

 Another common area of confusion is visual design vs. general web design.
 Are they the same thing?
 Yes and no.

 Some web designers could definitely be classed as visual designers.
 But one key area of difference lies in the fact that most web designers are expected to know at least some coding — HTML and CSS at the very least.
 Visual design jobs do not include coding.